 McLaren aims to bring the emotion back to driving with the 570s

 The newest model in the British marque’s lineup is a lightweight, twin-turbo V8 “sports car” that puts out numbers that are well within supercar territory.
-For the sake of an argument, and the fact that it’s predecessors (12c and 650s) utilize a very similar V8-turbo engines, we’re going to go ahead and say ‘this entry level McLaren will blend right in with the supercars’.
+For the sake of an argument, and the fact that its predecessors (12c and 650s) utilize very similar V8-turbo engines, we’re going to go ahead and say ‘this entry-level McLaren will blend right in with the supercars’.
 It certainly looks like one, that’s for sure!

 So what will all these organic shapes, scoops, and turbos get us?
-Mclaren says that it will propel you from 0-60 in just 3.1 seconds, run a the quarter mile sprint in 10.9 seconds, and top out a blurring 204 mph.
-The big question we all want answered is, how will it perform on the track?
+Mclaren says that it will propel you from 0-60 in just 3.1 seconds, run the quarter-mile sprint in 10.9 seconds, and top out a blurring 204 mph.
+The big question we all want to be answered is, how will it perform on the track?

 Motor Trend had an opportunity to get their hands on a preproduction model 570s, and here’s what they were able to feed us, in terms of performance comparisons:

 We heard that the 570s was going to be built to compete directly with Porsche’s 911, and it’s pretty clear to see that it does.
 Now the only question we have left is, WHAT DO YOU THINK?
 Let us know in the comments section below.

 Are you ready to Xperience the all-new Mclaren 570s?